Evaluation of Business Travel Requests

 If you are planning to travel to an international destination, be aware you may face unpredictable circumstances, travel restrictions, challenges returning home or accessing health care while abroad.
 U.S. citizens are encouraged to register for the Smart Traveler Enrollment Program (STEP), a free service to allow U.S. citizens and nationals that provides important information from the nearest embassy about safety conditions in your destination country.
 Registration allows you to be easily located by embassy personnel in the event of an emergency.

 For faculty international travel information, please visit the International Travel Policy page, or contact Cecilia Maldonado, associate vice provost for workforce development, 702-895-3410 or firstname.lastname@example.org.

 Student International Travel

-For student international travel information, please contact Gregory Stephany at email@example.com, firstname.lastname@example.org, or 702-895-3896.
+All student international travel continues to be suspended.
+Questions can be directed to Gregory Stephany at email@example.com, firstname.lastname@example.org, or 702-895-3896.

 International Students and Scholars

 UNLV’s Office of International Students and Scholars is here to assist international students and scholars.
 For information related to international students and scholars, please contact Ross Bryant at email@example.com or 702-774-6477.